remarcmij/VSCodeTips/README.md

 VSCode can be extended with _extensions_.
 There are two that I recommend you install from day 1.

 **Spell Checker**.
 We fully understand that you guys sometimes have difficulty with the correct English spelling when choosing names for variables and functions in your JavaScript programs.
-That is nothing to be ashamed off, but why not get some help from a handy extension?
+That is nothing to be ashamed of, but why not get some help from a handy extension?

 **ESLint**.
 This extension can check your JavaScript code for obvious errors, such as undefined variables, unused variables, etc.